Kawaxte/TwentyTenLauncher/README.md

 - [x] Sign in with your Legacy, Mojang, or Microsoft account.
     - _Mojang accounts are not required to migrate over to Microsoft accounts._
-    - _Accounts that do not own a copy of Minecraft (Java Edition) will only be able to play without access to `online-mode=true` servers._
+    - _Accounts that do not own a copy of Minecraft (Java Edition) will be unable to join servers with `online-mode` enabled._
 - [x] Play different versions of "Golden Age" Minecraft; from February 2010 up to September 2011.
 - [x] Play Minecraft without an internet connection.